-Today, small business investments are often structured as either a limited liability company or a limited partnership, with the former being the most popular structure due to the fact it combines many of the best attributes of corporations and partnerships.
-In years past, sole proprietorships or general partnerships were more popular, even though they provide no protection for the owners' personal assets outside of the company.
+Today, small business investments are often structured as either a limited liability company or a limited partnership, with the former being the most popular structure because it combines many of the best attributes of corporations and partnerships.
+These structures also protect personal assets.

 Equity Investments in Small Businesses

-In some cases, the percentage of the business the investor receives is proportional to the total capital he or she provides.
-For example, if you kick in $100,000 in cash and other investors kick in $900,000, totaling $1,000,000, you might expect 10% of any profits or losses because you provided 1/10th of the equity.
+In some cases, the percentage of the business the investor receives is proportional to the total capital they provide.
+For example, if you invest $100,000 in cash and other investors put in $900,000, you might expect 10% of any profits or losses because you provided 1/10th of the equity.

-He had limited partners contribute nearly all of the capital, but profits were split 75% to limited partners, in proportion to their overall share of the capital, and 25% to him as the general partner, despite having put up very little of his own money.
-The limited partners were fine with this arrangement because Buffett was providing expertise.
+He had limited partners contribute nearly all of the capital for his partnerships, but profits were split 75/25 to limited partners, (he received 25%) in proportion to their overall share of the capital, despite having put up very little of his own money.
+The limited partners were fine with this arrangement because Buffett was providing the expertise.

 Debt Investments in Small Businesses

-Debt capital is most often provided either in the form of direct loans with regular amortization or the purchase of bonds issued by the business, which provide semi-annual interest payments mailed to the bondholder.
+Debt capital is most often provided either in the form of direct loans with regular amortization (reduction of interest first, then principal) or the purchase of bonds issued by the business, which provide semi-annual interest payments mailed to the bondholder.

 For example, if you loan money to an ice cream shop and are given a lien on the real estate and building, you can foreclose upon it in the event the company implodes.
 It may take time, effort, and money, but you should be able to recover whatever net proceeds you can get from the sale of the underlying property that you confiscate.

-All of this is further complicated by an observation that famed value investor Benjamin Graham made in his seminal work, Security Analysis.
-Namely, that equity in a business that is debt-free cannot pose any greater risk than a debt investment in the same firm because, in both cases, the person would be first in line in the capitalization structure.
+All of this is further complicated by an observation that famed value investor Benjamin Graham made in his seminal work, "Security Analysis."
+Namely, that equity in a business that is debt-free cannot pose any greater risk than a debt investment in the same firm because the person would be first in line in the capitalization structure in both cases.

-The Preferred Equity Debt Hybrid
+The Problem of the Preferred Equity-Debt Hybrid